DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

 ### Summary

  * k-armed bandit problem is a useful tool to formalize decison making problem
+ * In k-armed bandit problem we have an agent (decision maker) who chooses between k actions and receives reward based on the action it chooses
+ * the goal of the agent is to maximize the expected reward
  * bandit problem matters in Reinfocement Learninig problem because it intorduces a conept of reward, time step and value of action
  * bandit problem introduces also to us what is exploration-exploitation tradeoff